 Whatever your intentions for detailing your car, this page will introduce you to the basic process and terms commonly associated with detailing a car.

-EVALUATING YOUR CAR BEFORE DETAILING
+EVALUATE YOUR CAR BEFORE DETAILING

 If your paint is smooth and free of contaminants, the only cleaning maintenance it needs is regular washing (30 to 45 minutes a week).
 If the paint is stained and rough, it needs a good cleaning.
-Clean paint feels like silk.
+Clean paint should feel like silk.
 Cleaning your paint can take 30 minutes or 3 hours, depending on the level of perfection you want to achieve.

 Once your car’s paint is clean, you can more closely inspect the paint for scratches, swirl marks and water spots.
-All of these minor imperfections can be fixed with a good polish and some elbow grease (1 to 2 hours), and should be taken care of prior to waxing.
+All of these minor imperfections can be fixed with a good polish and some elbow grease (usually 1 to 2 hours), and should be taken care of prior to waxing.
 If you prefer, use a good orbital polishing machine for faster results.

-If your paint has deep surface scratches (not scratched through to the primer or metal), you may need to use a scratch remover polish formula.
+If your paint has deep surface scratches (meaning not scratched through to the primer or metal), you may need to use a scratch remover polish formula.
 Most scuffs and scratches can be polished so they will no longer be seen or even noticed (1 to 5 minutes per scuff or scratch).

 When your paint is contamination-free and polished to a high gloss, it’s ready to be waxed (45 minutes to an hour).
-Most cars will require deep-cleaning and polishing twice a year, whereas wax should be applied at least four times a year.
+Most cars will require deep-cleaning and polishing twice a year, whereas wax should be applied at least four times yearly.
 With proper care, the paint finish will remain in good condition for many years.

 Tire & Wheel Evaluation

 Neglected tires and wheels take a lot of care to bring back to life.
-If tires don’t receive regular washing and treatment with tire dressing they will quickly turn brown and dull.
+If tires don’t receive regular washing and treatment, with tire dressing, they will quickly turn brown and dull.
 Likewise, without weekly washing and periodic waxing, fine wheels will become pitted and develop black stains from brake dust and road tar.

 Car Interior Evaluation